alex1792/Scoreboard/README.md

 - Add delete all match inside the matchesPage
 - Fix the delete match button.
 After delelte, do not navigate to the scoreboard page.
 ---

+### 2025/08/11
+- Add schedule setting in CreateTournamentPage
+- Update the SchedulePage
+---